-Shaking his head to clear the away the haze in his mind and refocus his eyes, Blake found his hands resting on a large, dirty gray slab of... smooth stone?
+Shaking his head to clear away the haze in his mind and refocus his eyes, Blake found his hands resting on a large, dirty gray slab of... smooth stone?
 He closed his eyes, shook his head harder, and took another look.
 Nope, still not the slightly stained linoleum tile of his bathroom.
-More confused than afraid, his head rose and he gasped as he saw where he was.
+More confused than afraid, he raised his head and gasped.

 A dream.
-This had to be a dream, or some kind of strange drug trip.
-Maybe the cook at the White Castle has slipped something into his sliders.
+This had to be a dream, or maybe some kind of strange drug trip.
 Something like that.
 There was no other possible explanation.
 He most definitely wasn’t on another planet.
 Absolutely not.
 Occam’s Razor said it had to be a dream.
 Just a really, really, realistic dream.

 The night breeze whispering gently in his ears, Blake Myers sat down on the soft ground below him, curled into the fetal position, and stared at the three foreboding circles hanging over him in the star-filled alien sky, waiting patiently for this hallucination to end.
 He would wake up any time now.
 It was the only possible explanation.
 He was sure of it.